sebcat/http/README.md

 $ export PATH=$GOPATH/bin:$PATH
 ```

-When your GOPATH is configured, get the package to your GOPATH
+If Go is installed and your GOPATH is configured, get the package to your GOPATH

 ```
 $ go get github.com/sebcat/http